chanprogo/common/container/Kubernetes/preparation/minikube/minikube.md

 2. Run the app.
 3. View application logs.

-Before you begin
-This tutorial provides a container image that uses NGINX to echo back all the requests.

 The dashboard command enables the dashboard add-on and opens the proxy in the default web browser.
 You can create Kubernetes resources on the dashboard such as Deployment and Service.